Moe Tucker: Other work

 Tucker moved to Phoenix, Arizona, in 1971, where she lived with her husband and children.
 While living in Phoenix, she played drums in the short-lived band Paris 1942 with Alan Bishop of the Sun City Girls.
 In the early 1980s, she divorced and relocated to Douglas, Georgia, where she was hired at a Wal-Mart distribution center.
 She quit the job in 1989 when she was asked to go on tour of Europe with the band Half Japanese.

 Tucker started recording and touring again, releasing a number of albums on small, independent labels that feature her singing and playing guitar, fronting her own band.
 This band at times included former Velvets colleague Sterling Morrison.

 Apart from releasing her own records, Tucker has made guest performances on a number of others' records, including producing Fire in the Sky (1992) for Half Japanese, whose guitarist, John Sluggett, plays drums on her own recordings.
 In Jeff Feuerzeig's documentary about Half Japanese, The Band That Would Be King, Tucker performs and is interviewed extensively.
 Also, she has appeared with Magnet and former Velvet Underground band members Lou Reed (New York) and John Cale (Walking on Locusts).

 Tucker also played drums on and produced the album The Lives of Charles Douglas by indie rocker and novelist Charles Douglas (also known as Alex McAulay) in 1999.

 She played bass drum, wrote songs, and sang with the New York/Memphis punk rock–delta blues fusion group the Kropotkins with Lorette Velvette and Dave Soldier, whom she met in John Cale's band, in 1999–2003, recording "Five Points Crawl".

 In a 2010 interview, Tucker said she had ceased making music several years prior.

 Artistry

-As a teenager, Tucker was an avid fan of Babatunde Olatunji, whose music she first heard on Murray the K's radio show.
+As a teenager, Tucker was a fan of Nigerian drummer Babatunde Olatunji, whose music she first heard on Murray the K's radio show.
 Olatunji, along with Bo Diddley and the Rolling Stones, inspired her to become a musician.
 Without any formal instruction, she learned by playing along with popular songs on a second-hand drum kit.